Down Argentine Way

 In a stunning development last week, an Argentinian federal judge asked Argentina’s Senate to allow the arrest of Cristina Fernández de Kirchner, the former president, on treason and other charges relating to Iran’s possible involvement in the 1994 bombing.
 The Daily Mail has a straightforward account of the charges here.
 Daniel Politi’s New York Times story on the charges is here.

-By far the best commentary I have found on the charges is the intensely reported New York Times op-ed column by Mark Dubowitz and Tony Dershowitz of the Foundation for the Defense of Democracy.
+By far the best commentary I have found on the charges is the intensely reported New York Times op-ed column by Mark Dubowitz and Toby Dershowitz of the Foundation for the Defense of Democracy.
 It opens:

 One morning last week, Argentines woke up to a political earthquake: A judge had charged a former president, Cristina Fernández de Kirchner, with “treason against the homeland,” punishable by up to 25 years in prison.
 Her crime?
 Nothing less than covering up Iran’s role in one of the deadliest terrorist attacks in the Americas before Sept.
 11.